i-am-there/all-info/README.md

 * Open source: The most important aspect of Linux is that its source code is available as it falls under the Free and Open Source Software.The developer community benefits from this as its members have the freedom to view and modify the source code.

+### WINDOWS

-WINDOWS Windows OS, computer operating system developed by Microsoft Corporation to run personal computers.
-Featuring the first graphical user interface (GUI) for IBM-compatible PCs, the Windows OS soon dominated the PC market.
+Windows OS is a computer operating system developed by Microsoft Corporation to run on personal computers.
+Featuring the first graphical user interface (GUI) for IBM-compatible PCs, the Windows OS dominated the market as soon as it was released due to its easy access and user friendly GUI.

-Microsoft Windows.
-Operating system designed and produced by Microsoft Corporation.
-Similar to other operating systems, Windows makes a computer system user-friendly by providing a graphical display and organizing information so that it can be easily accessed.
+**KERNEL**

-KERNEL Kernel is a computer program that is the core of a computer's operating system, with complete control over everything in the system.
+Kernel is a computer program that is the core of a computer's operating system, with complete control over everything in the system.
 The kernel give interactions between hardware and software components.

 Written in :C, Assembly language

-**BARE METAL**:- Bare metal is a computer system without a base operating system (OS) or installed applications.
+**Bare Metal**:- Bare metal is a computer system without a base operating system (OS) or installed applications.
 It is a computer's hardware assembly, structure and components that is installed with either the firmware or basic input/output system (BIOS) software utility or no software at all.

 **Hypervisor**:- A hypervisor, also known as a virtual machine monitor, is a process that creates and runs virtual machines (VMs).
 A hypervisor allows one host computer to support multiple guest VMs by virtually sharing its resources, like memory and processing.
 Type 1 hypervisor : A Type 1 hypervisor runs directly on the host machine's physical hardware, and it's referred to as a bare-metal hypervisor; it doesn't have to load an underlying OS first.
 Type 2 hypervisors : A Type 2 hypervisor is typically installed on top of an existing OS, and it's called a hosted hypervisor because it relies on the host machine's pre-existing OS to manage calls to CPU, memory, storage and network resources.